Sonu Nigam is Mush.

 Mahesh Manjrekar’s Pitaah is one unimaginably sad film.
 A gleam of happiness in the mayhem is Sonu’s Rahul Ranade-composed saccharine sweet, old-fashioned ditty with Kavita Krishnamurthy that will instantly make you go AWWWW!

 3. Nazrein Mil Jaati Hai (Pyaar Kiya Nahi Jaata)

 Pyaar Kiya Nahin Jaata never saw the light of the day.
 There went wasted a superior soundtrack by Milind Sagar.
-With most of the songs on Sonu’s safe shoulders, this one wins over the rest – because it has the inimitable K S Chithra for company (talk about chemistry!) and the instrumentation is to die for….
+With most of the songs on Sonu’s safe shoulders, this one wins over the rest – because it has the inimitable K S Chithra singing alongside (talk about chemistry!) and the instrumentation is to die for….
 You heard it right… TO DIE FOR!

 The same film boasts of another soulful love song, Unke Labon Pe, which is almost a solo, if not for the soothing aalaps by Sunidhi Chauhan and the chorus.
 There is a love, craving, pathos, passion – everything you would ask for in a romantic number.
 Go dish!

 4. Haye Dil Ki Baazi Laga (One 2 Ka 4)